 He wrote several poems and short stories, including Zim, winner of Premio Todaro Faranda, 1999.

 In July 1975, he married Silvia Danesi, tenured professor emeritus of Modern Art History at Sapienza University.
 He had two children: Federico, an architect, born in 1953 from his first marriage to the actress Zora Piazza (married in 1948), and Anna Isabella, born in 1979, associate professor of French Literature.

 Moved by a human diligence that lay at the core of each of his directing efforts or philological essays, and considered the founder of “critical direction,” among the great names of his generation he is the only one to unite his passion for theatre direction with the firm personality of a scholar and theorist.
 A university professor from 1969 on, founder of D.A.M.S. with Umberto Eco, and tenured professor starting 1975, he taught principles of directing at the University of Bologna, and History of Theatre and of the Performing Arts at Sapienza and Roma Tre universities.
 He always had a large following of pupils and dealt with a wide range of themes in his abundantly attended courses: see Quaderno di Gargnano (ed.
 Bulzoni) dedicated to him, which lists the topics of his lessons.

-His large archive, considered to be of considerable importance for the history of twentieth-century culture, was donated to Fondazione Istituto Gramsci in 2009, joining those of Luchino Visconti, Piero Tosi, Sibilla Aleramo.
-His library, numbering about 10,000 volumes, was donated to the Cini Foundation, Venice.
+His ample archive, considered to be of considerable importance for the history of the 1900s culture, has been donated to the Gramsci Institute Foundation in 2009, where it is side by side with the ones of Luchino Visconti, Piero Tosi, Sibilla Aleramo.
+His library, around 5.000 volumes, has been donated to the Istituto per il Teatro e il Melodramma of Giorgio Cini Foundation of Venice.